zamlz/nix/README.md

 Next, once you get into the system.
 Create a new entry for the system in the `nixosConfigurations`.
 This will require copying the `hardware-configuration.nix` file into the config as well.
-Be sure to also go through the `configuration.nix` and set the relevent parameters to build the same system.
+Be sure to also go through the `configuration.nix` and set the relevant parameters to build the same system.

 Enable flakes on the original system.
 Add the following to the